SocietyForArtisticResearch/rc-pandoc-help/tools.md

 ## Picture tool

-To add a picture, drag and drop the "picture" icon from the tool palette to the weave.
+To add a picture, drag and drop the __picture__ icon from the tool palette to the weave.
 As with all other tools, a pop-up dialogue starts automatically and gives you the choice between "selecting" or "adding" an item.

 You can upload to RC pictures and graphics in the following formats:
 *jpg, png, tiff, gif, psd, tga, bmp.*